-A well dressed woman is telling us how Silver Fork Vineyard and Winery got its name: It is on this 32 acres of land that Silver Creek and White Fork Creek intersect.
+A well dressed woman tells us how Silver Fork Vineyard and Winery got its name: It is on this 32 acres of land that Silver Creek and White Fork Creek intersect.
 Both creeks, flowing from the Catawba River almost come together here, and then flow parallel before gracefully crossing and then once again becoming parallel.
 When the owners were first looking to purchase property several years ago, they saw this spot as as their destiny, and a fitting metaphor for their own lives.

 Located less than an hour east of Asheville and minutes off I-40, Silver Fork Vineyards, harvested their first vintage in 2012.
 But for several reasons, I’m still having a hard time wrapping my brain around the fact that I’m visiting a vineyard in North Carolina.